 Image by (Joenomias) Menno de Jong from Pixabay

-Dennis and Gracie, a young married couple, had been best friends during high school but found themselves in uncharted territory when Dennis revealed that he had been diagnosed with ADHD as a teenager.
+Dennis and Gracie, a young married couple, had been best friends during high school but found themselves in uncharted territory when Dennis revealed that he had been diagnosed with Inattentive ADHD as a teenager.
 This information explained to Gracie why dealing with him was often very difficult.
 Sometimes, what he did and said seemed like it was from outer space.

 The other day, when they were sitting across from each other at the kitchen table, Gracie was telling Dennis about the project she was working on.
 She looked up, and he was totally gone.
 He was looking in her direction, but he was off somewhere else in his mind.
 His eyes had a faraway look.